If you are participating in a VCAT hearing , you can request an audio CD or a written transcript of the hearing.

 If any part of the hearing is confidential or subject to a suppression order, you cannot obtain an audio recording of the hearing.
 But you can obtain a transcript of the hearing after we have removed the confidential or suppressed information.

-Recordings and transcripts only cover the period when the VCAT member is in the hearing room.
+Recordings and transcripts are only available for the period that the VCAT member is in the hearing room.

 If another party requests a copy of the transcript at a later date, they need to deal directly with the supplier who provided the original transcript.
 The supplier may charge a copying fee for this service.